munificent/craftinginterpreters/book/local-variables.md

 ^code declare-undefined (1 before, 2 after)

-Later, once the variable's initializer has been compiled, we update that with the real scope depth:
+Later, once the variable's initializer has been compiled, we mark it as being
+initialized:

 ^code define-local (1 before, 2 after)

+That calls:

+^code mark-initialized

 So this is *really* what "declaring" and "defining" a variable means in the compiler.
 "Declaring" is when it's added to the scope, and "defining" is when it